vespa-engine/documentation/documentation/use-case-shopping.md

 Going forward, there are quite a few things one could add to this application to get a more functional site.
-One important thing is user handling, with features such as user profiles, what they have recently viewed and made favorites etc. Then one could use a custom searcher that first retrieves the user profile for instance based on a cookie, and uses the profile to personalize results.
+One important thing is user handling, with features such as user profiles, recently viewed items, marking of favorites etc. Then one could use a custom searcher that retrieves the user profile, for instance based on a cookie, and uses the profile during search to personalize results.
 However, this is currently left as exercises for the reader.